coleifer/peewee/docs/peewee/models.rst

         username = CharField()
         favorite_tweet_id = IntegerField(null=True)

-By using :py:class:`Proxy` we can get around the problem and still use a foreign key field:
+By using :py:class:`DeferredRelation` we can get around the problem and still use a foreign key field:

 .. code-block:: python

     # Create a proxy object to stand in for our as-yet-undefined Tweet model.
-    TweetProxy = Proxy()
+    DeferredTweet = DeferredRelation()

     class User(Model):
         username = CharField()
         # Tweet has not been defined yet so use the proxy.
-        favorite_tweet = ForeignKeyField(TweetProxy, null=True)
+        favorite_tweet = ForeignKeyField(DeferredTweet, null=True)

     class Tweet(Model):
         message = TextField()
         user = ForeignKeyField(User, related_name='tweets')

-    # Now that Tweet is defined, we can initialize the proxy object.
+    # Now that Tweet is defined, we can initialize the reference.
-    TweetProxy.initialize(Tweet)
+    DeferredTweet.set_model(Tweet)

-After initializing the proxy the foreign key fields are now correctly set up.
+After initializing the deferred relation, the foreign key fields are now correctly set up.
 There is one more quirk to watch out for, though.
 When you call :py:class:`~Model.create_table` we will again encounter the same issue.
 For this reason peewee will not automatically create a foreign key constraint for any *deferred* foreign keys.

 Here is how to create the tables: